silentgameplays/Simple-Arch-Linux-Setup/README.md

 # (Optional) Nvidia dkms for Zen/Hardened kernels:
 * sudo pacman -S nvidia-dkms

+# If you are experiencing NVIDIA Driver Errors with latest kernels run this:

+* sudo mkinitcpio -P

 # Reboot for changes to take effect,use the X11 don't use Wayland under KDE Plasma or any other DE,especially for NVIDIA cards!:

 * sudo reboot